 Petit fours are traditionally decorated with fondant, glaze, or icing and are made from cake.
 They’re usually baked, cut into decorative shapes, and then the poured fondant icing is added, and they’re allowed to dry.

 I love petit fours.
 I always have.
 These sweet little tea cakes are as adorable as they are delicious and even as a child; I knew when the petit fours were served it was something special!
-I know cupcakes and cake balls have been the trendy dessert for the last few years, but they truly don’t have the elegant presence a tea cake does, but the secret is they’re just as easy to make!
+I know cupcakes and cake balls have been the popular dessert for the last few years, but they truly don’t have the elegant presence a tea cake does, but the secret is they’re just as easy to make!

 What’s even better, you can make different flavors, add fillings, and more and allow your guests to try two or three small cake bites instead of a larger slice of cake.
 It also helps with serving sizes – you won’t be tempted to eat too much!